environmental-forecasting/model-ensembler/README.md

 Certainly, things like Airflow and job arrays have similar concepts, but are either more heavyweight/less suitable deployment wise or not abstracted enough for simplifying lives, respectively!!!

+### Cycl

+Recently we noticed at Cycl [4], so in the medium term it's worth evaluating this tool and compare it to model\_ensembler, as it seems pretty lightweight (which is the reason many others are a pain to use) and could be a good tool to use in place. model\_ensembler is just quick and easy, so moving to a decent graph based workflow executor is preferable if you're thinking of long term implementation and education.

 ## Further documentation